alirezanet/Husky.Net/README.md

 _next_

 -  ⌛ Task for specific branch or tags (soon)
--  ⌛ User-defined file states (soon)
+-  ⌛ User-defined args variable (soon)
--  ⌛ Internal commit-msg linter (soon)

 If you already know what is the lint-staged or Husky (npm packages), this is very similar but you can use Husky.Net without having node, yarn, etc.. installed, with a lot of more features! 🚀🚀